100 works of English Literature

 a witch in this original satire about England after the

-52. The Sun Also Rises by Ernest Hemingway
+first world war. - The Sun Also Rises by Ernest Hemingway

 (1926)